MikhailProg/tsort.awk/README.md

 > defined any symbols which were undefined at that point in the link.

 > The way to address this problem was to first generate a set of dependencies
-> ofone object file on another.
+> of one object file on another.
 This was done by a shell script called
 > ‘lorder’.

 > Then you ran ‘tsort’ over the ‘lorder’ output, and you used the resulting